prathamc9221/prathamc9221/README.md

 - 🌍  I'm based in Binghamton, New York
 - 🚀  Currently working on SDLC and ML projects
 - 🌱  Learning new technologies
 - 👯  Looking to collaborate on Documentation projects, Technical writing, open source projects
-- ⚡ I love to hit six with Cricket bat.
+- ⚡   I love to hit six with the cricket bat.
-- 📫 send your letters at **prathamc9221@gmail.com**
+- 📫  Send your letters at **prathamc9221@gmail.com**

 </div>